Ucas Adjustment explained

 - You can register for Adjustment in Track.
 While you hunt for a new place, your original firm choice remains safe – and will do so unless you confirm you’d like to go somewhere else.

 - Unlike Clearing, there’s no vacancy list for Adjustment, so you’ll need to check university websites and contact admissions offices at the university you’re interested in directly to discuss possible places.
 Have your personal ID number ready and tell them straight away that you're applying through Adjustment.

-- You can contact any university you like if you're using Adjustment, even if it's one that didn't accept your application first time round (although there’s no guarantee they’ll have any spaces).
+- You can contact any university you like if you're using Adjustment, even if it's one that didn't accept your application the first time round (although there’s no guarantee they’ll have any spaces).

 Switch courses: do or don't?

 You've put in a lot of prep work to get to where you are now: you’ve got a confirmed place at a university you’ve most likely visited and were excited about going to; you’ve looked into your course in detail; you’ve got your student finance and accommodation sorted...